bobhilt/pyhawaii-website/README.md

 ### Initialize everything prior to first run

-First you need a python 3.7 virtual environment in `./env`:
+First you need a python 2.7 virtual environment in `./env`:
+[Note: 'env' is literal in this case, as 'env' expected in the script.]

 ```bash
 $ virtualenv -p $(which python2) env